 This movie is one of the greatest, slightly bittersweet, comedies of the Yugoslav period.

-It follows a group of people travelling on a bus to Belgrade on the eve of the Second World War.
+It follows a group of people traveling on a bus to Belgrade on the eve of the Second World War.

 Gradually, the audience gets to know and love the various characters.
 Actually, each of them can be viewed as a representative of different aspects of life in Yugoslavia.
 The commedic dimension of the movie is amplified by the fact that no one knows each other.
 Therefore, the first impressions the characters have of each other is the same one the audience has of them.